Aura vs. IdentityForce: Which One Has The Better Service

 • Parental Controls

-This is a bit of a wash, but the edge goes to Aura.
+This is a bit of a wash between IdentityForce vs Aura, but the edge goes to Aura.
 It provides a WiFi security feature, which acts as an extremely limited VPN, alongside an antivirus service.
 Both are subpar, but much better than nothing, and I won’t fault them for giving you something for free.

 In addition, Aura also offers Circle parental controls as part of their Family plan, which I was definitely interested in as a parent.